 The Donington Historic Festival is held at Donington Circuit, the most perfect venue for a series of hard-fought races you can imagine.

-Spread over the three-day Bank Holiday weekend of the 3rd - 5th of May 2019, it features a series of races comprising classic racing cars driven by drivers who appear to have forgotten just how valuable some of the machines are.
+Spread over the three-day Bank Holiday weekend of the 1st-3rd May 2020, it features a series of races comprising classic racing cars driven by drivers who appear to have forgotten just how valuable some of the machines are.

-Day tickets are £15 for the Friday rising to £30 on the Saturday and Sunday.
+Day tickets are TBC for 2020, but in 2019 they were £15 for the Friday rising to £30 on the Saturday and Sunday.
 Children under 12 go free.

 Rally good fun

 The Silverstone Classic is all about, er, classic cars being thrashed around Silverstone.
 That much is obvious.
 What might not be quite so obvious is the sheer scale of the event, which incorporates a car auction, aerial displays, a Saturday night music gig, and more shops than even Kim Kardashian could browse.
 (Award yourself bonus points if you have no idea who I’m talking about.
 I wish I didn’t.)